RajaTaimur7/civetweb/README.md

 Overview
 --------

-CivetWeb keeps the balance between functionality and simplicity by a carefully selected list of features:
+CivetWeb keeps the balance between functionality jhghkjgjgmn simplicity by a carefully selected list of features:

 - Liberal, commercial-friendly, permissive,